ishxn-s11/Astro-ML/Handling-FITS-File/ReadMe.md

 Purpose: To Store Scientific Data Along With Detailed Information About The Observation.

-What A FITS File Contains
+What A FITS File Contains:-

 A FITS File Usually Has Two Main Parts: